 Now's a time when you really need to focus on your wellness.
 Your Practical Guide to Wellbeing from Virgin Pulse offers lots of tips, resources and support to help you reduce stress, stay active, be productive, sleep well and eat healthy.
 No need to be a Virgin Pulse member to take advantage of these resources.
-And check out Optum’s Remote Well-Being Toolkits (issue 1, issue 2, and issue 3) to find tips and resources to help you continue your well-being journey while you work remotely.
+And check out Optum’s Remote Well-Being Toolkits (issue 1, issue 2, issue 3 and issue 4) to find tips and resources to help you continue your well-being journey while you work remotely.

 Get the Facts

 Learn to relax, stress less and find more joy in your life by taking a mindfulness session through the Whil digital platform.
 If you’re a Kaiser member, you can also access the Calm app for free.
 Just visit the Kaiser site to start taking advantage of guided meditations, mindfulness programs, sleep stories and mindful movement videos.

 Visit Intuit’s microsite to learn about taking time off if you’re sick and need to miss work.

 If your dependent care needs have changed due to a school or childcare center closure, this is considered a qualified family status change.
 You can make changes to your Dependent Care Flexible Spending Account (FSA) contributions, based on the date of impact to your family (e.g., the date of school/childcare service closure).
 To make changes, call Alight at 1-866-468-8236 (8 a.m.–9 p.m.
 PT) within 31 days of your qualified family status change.